mongodb/specifications/source/crud/crud.rst

 Changes
 =======

+* 2017-10-09: Split UpdateOptions and ReplaceOptions.
+Since replaceOne() previously used UpdateOptions, this may have BC implications for drivers using option classes.
 * 2017-10-05: Removed useCursor option from AggregateOptions.
 * 2017-09-26: Added hint option to AggregateOptions.
 * 2017-09-25: Added comment option to AggregateOptions.